jpdarela/LuaEnv/README.md

 # Contributing
 Contributions are welcome!

-# License
-This project is in public domain and can be used freely without restrictions.
-However, contributions are appreciated and will be acknowledged in the project documentation.

 # Use of LLMs via GitHub Copilot
 This project uses GitHub Copilot for code suggestions and improvements.
 The code is generated based on the context provided by the user and is not directly copied from any source.
 The use of Copilot is intended to enhance productivity and code quality, but the final implementation is reviewed and modified by the project maintainers to ensure correctness and adherence to project standards.